Top Target Vitamin C Serums for Brighter, More Even Skin

 ✅ Pros

-• Comfortable texture for drier or normal skin types
+• Comfortable choice for normal to dry skin and simple routines

 ❌ Cons

-• Can feel a bit rich on very oily skin
+• Can feel a little rich on very oily skin

 Check Price on Amazon